vyas0028/Yashodev_Vyas_Noise-Canceled-Fan/docs/DevLog.md

 **Done**
 - Finalized shroud design.
 Added 15 mm diameter circular recess in bottom of shroud for microphone array.
 Extrude cut hole for microphone wiring that goes into tube and down into base.
 Decided on two piece shroud and tube.
 Shroud has extrusion on the bottom that fits into the tube and will be glued.
 - Compiled tube and shroud into an assembly.
 Changed extrusion of tube to "up to next" to get it flush with the shroud.
+- Began print of base and lid overnight on Stratasys F370 printer, ASA material.
 - ![Final Assembly](https://github.com/vyas0028/Yashodev_Vyas_Noise-Canceled-Fan/blob/main/Media/Final_Assembly.png?raw=true)
 - ![Shroud Side View](https://github.com/vyas0028/Yashodev_Vyas_Noise-Canceled-Fan/blob/main/Media/Shroud_Side_View.png?raw=true)
 - ![Tube + shroud mate](https://github.com/vyas0028/Yashodev_Vyas_Noise-Canceled-Fan/blob/main/Media/Tube+Shroud_Mate.png?raw=true)